Certified dimension reduction in nonlinear Bayesian inverse problems: Introduction

 In this paper we propose a methodology to detect and exploit the low-dimensional structure of the update from prior to posterior.
-Our approach addresses Bayesian inverse problems with nonlinear forward operators, non-Gaussian priors, and non-Gaussian observation noise.
-The basic idea is to approximate the likelihood function by a \emph{ridge function}, i.e., a function that depends non-trivially only on a few linear combinations of the parameters.
-More precisely, we seek a \emph{controlled approximation} of the likelihood, such that the Kullback--Leibler (KL) divergence from the resulting posterior approximation to the exact posterior is below some user-defined threshold.
-To attain this goal, we derive an upper bound on the KL divergence and construct the ridge approximation so that the bound falls below the threshold.
-This bound is obtained via \emph{logarithmic Sobolev inequalities}, an important class of inequalities in measure theory \cite{gross1975logarithmic,guionnet2003lectures,Otto1999} with many implications on concentration of measure phenomena \cite{boucheron2013concentration,ledoux1999concentration}.
+Our approach addresses Bayesian inverse problems with nonlinear forward operators, non-Gaussian priors, and non-Gaussian observation noise: the posterior $\nu$ is a measure on $\mathbb{R}^d$ given by $\text{d}\nu\propto f\text{d}\mu$ where $\mu$ is the prior measure and $f$ is any unnormalized likelihood function defined on $\mathrm{supp}(\mu)$.
+Our approach consists in approximating $x\mapsto f(x)$ by a \emph{ridge function}, i.e., a function of the form $x\mapsto h(Ax)$ which depends non-trivially only on $r\ll d$ linear combinations of the parameters $Ax$, with $A\in\mathbb{R}^{r\times d}$.

+More precisely, we seek a \emph{controlled approximation} such that the Kullback--Leibler (KL) divergence $\Dkl( \nu || \nu_r )$ from the resulting posterior approximation $\text{d}\nu_r(x) \propto h(Ax)\text{d}\mu(x)$ to the posterior $\nu$ is below some user-defined threshold.
+As our main contribution, we derive in Theorem \ref{prop:subspaceLogSob} and Corollary \ref{cor:KL_bound} an upper bound on the KL divergence.
+Minimizing this bound permits us to construct the ridge approximation so that the bound falls below the threshold.

+This bound is obtained via \emph{logarithmic Sobolev inequalities}, an important class of inequalities in measure theory \cite{gross1975logarithmic,guionnet2003lectures,otto2000generalization} with many implications on concentration of measure phenomena \cite{boucheron2013concentration,ledoux1999concentration}.
 Using logarithmic Sobolev inequalities requires some assumptions on the prior distribution and on the regularity of the likelihood function.
 In particular, we need the gradient of the log-likelihood to be square-integrable over the posterior distribution.
-A similar methodology has been proposed in \cite{zahm2018gradient} to reduce the input dimension of multivariate functions.
+A similar methodology has been proposed in \cite{zahm2020gradient} to reduce the input dimension of multivariate functions.
 In that paper, a bound on the function approximation error in $L^2$ norm is obtained via Poincar\'e inequalities, another class of Sobolev inequality.

-The benefits of using our upper bound are threefold.
-First it provides a test that reveals the low effective dimension of the problem: a quickly decaying spectrum of the second moment matrix of the log-likelihood gradient ensures the existence of a low-dimensional ridge approximation.
-Second, unlike the original KL divergence, the upper bound can easily be minimized over the approximation class we consider.
-Doing so drives the construction of the ridge approximation of the likelihood function.
-Third, the upper bound is a \emph{certified} error estimate that allows control of the KL divergence, a quantity not readily accessible in practice.